-The Traffic Index is a key initiative in our ongoing mission to create a safer, cleaner, congestion-free world together with our partners and drivers.
+The TomTom Traffic Index is one more way we are helping create a safer, cleaner, congestion-free world, together with our partners and global community of drivers.

-We also perform the same calculations for individual hours of each day of the week, so it’s possible to see how high congestion levels are in each city during the busiest times of the day, including morning and evening peak hours.
+We perform calculations for all hours of each day, so you can see congestion levels at any time in any city, including morning and evening peak hours.

 - DATA COVERAGE

-- The kilometers or miles of GPS data from actual driven trips used to calculate the Traffic Index statistics in each city.
-This is reported separately for highways and non-highways.
+- Refers to the total kilometers/miles of GPS data from actual driven trips used to calculate our statistics per city.
+Data coverage is reported separately for highways and non-highways.

 - EXTRA TRAVEL TIME PER DAY